 Another gemstone year, this time, the sapphire, the coloring, and the iris fits in with this.
 Sapphires reputation is to protect the wearer and associated with Venus.
 The sapphires color comes from impurities; otherwise, it would be a clear stone.
 The iris stands for faith and hope, painted extensively by Van Gogh.

 If genuine sapphires are not suitable gifts for the happy couple, perhaps gifts wrapped in coloured wrapping are the answer.
-Alternatively, pick out gifts in sapphire shades or something featuring Iris spuria.
+Alternatively, pick out sapphire shades or something featuring Iris spuria.

 50th Anniversary: Golden